#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-How is Addison's disease treated?
 The goal of treatment is to restore your child's adrenal function by replacing essential hormones such as hydrocortisone.
 Sometimes, prednisone may be used in place of hydrocortisone.
+Hormones may be taken orally or intravenously, depending on your child's condition.
+In most cases, your child must continue taking them for life.
+In addition, your child may need to increase medication during times of physical stress, injury, infection or surgery.

-Because Addison's disease is rare and isn't typically tested for in an emergency situation, it's a good idea for your child to wear a Medic Alert bracelet that clearly communicates her condition to others.
+Treatment may also include a synthetic form of aldosterone that helps restore the body's levels of sodium and potassium.
+Because Addison's disease is rare and isn't typically tested in an emergency situation, it's a good idea for your child to wear a Medic Alert bracelet that clearly communicates the condition to others.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”